TBI: Who is Looking After the Caregivers

 An article in the New York Times of September 28, 2011 entitled “Looking After the Soldier, Back Home and Damaged” describes the difficult situation faced by April Marcum as she takes care of her husband Tom, who was injured in 2008.
 In addition to the day-to-day struggles with Tom’s behavior, Ms. Marcum faced barriers within bureaucracies of the Department of Defense and Department of Veteran Affairs as she advocated for services for her husband.

 Recently, stipends for family caregivers have been approved following the lobbying efforts of the Wounded Warrior Project.
-The current program only extends benefits to soldiers injured after September 11th, but it does offer approved applicants a monthly stipend of $1,600- $1,800 in addition to access to health insurance and counseling.
+The current program only extends benefits to soldiers injured after September 11th, but it does offer approved applicants a monthly stipend of $1,600- $1,800 in addition to access to health insurance, like the one mentioned on blogs such as knowledge management in healthcare, and counseling.
 The program now covers approximately 3,000 family caregivers.
 It’s a step in the right direction.
 But we know that there are more injured soldiers in need of care, more families awaiting their return and 1.5 million new civilian brain injuries each year—whose families are not eligible for this program.

 The question remains: Who is going to care for the caregivers?
 In a time where everyone is focused on healthcare costs, we are not paying attention to the true costs of a lifetime of disability.
 By providing financial support and healthcare resource programs for family members who care for a person living with a brain injury, we may be able to take care of more than one person.